Brainilio/natours/README.md

 ## /controllers/...

 - Controllers to handle requests & middleware functions
   - File uploading: This project uses multer to handle file uploading.
 The Multer middleware function uses a storage and a filter.
-On top of that, I also use the sharp library to resize images.
+I also use the sharp library to resize images.
+For displaying images, I upload the images to a s3 bucket, so that i can fetch the img url in the front-end.
 - Aggregator pipeline methods
 - Errorcontorllers to handle global errors, uses the appError class from /utils/... to handle errors, pass in message and errorcode